 Vital facts.
 Auction Company sold a scaled model of a Picasso sculpture that had been donated to a school.
 A participant in the auction via telephone was the highest bidder at $20,000, and Auction Company announced the item as sold.
 The bidder then wired the necessary funds.

 About a month later, a dispute arose in which certain city officials claimed there was inadequate or improper notice before the auction.
 The notice procedure is not pertinent to this post.
 The point is that the sale process was disputed, and the Auction Company held a second auction.
 A second individual placed a winning bid of $40,500 that he paid to the school.
 This second winning bidder then picked up the item.

 Procedural history.
 The original bidder filed suit to obtain possession of the item.
 One of his claims was for replevin, and he filed a motion for summary judgment.
 The trial court granted the motion and ordered the subsequent bidder to relinquish possession of the model Picasso to the first bidder.

 Key rules.
 Ind.
 Code § 26-1-2-328(2) provides in part that "[a] sale by auction is complete when the auctioneer so announces by the fall of the hammer or in other customary manner."
 This statute is a UCC “Sales” (Article 2) provision applicable to the sale of a “good.”

 Holding.
-The Indiana Court of Appeals reversed the trial court, paving the way for a sheriff’s sale.
+The Indiana Court of Appeals affirmed the trial court.

-I represent parties involved in disputes arising out of loans that are in default.
+I represent parties involved in connection with replevin actions and sheriff’s sales.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected].
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.